 Conclusion

-We have reported an investigation of effects of six feature-based semantic variables (number of semantic features, intercorrelational density, number of near semantic neighbours, semantic similarity, typicality, and distinctiveness) on the picture naming performance of a large group of young native-English speakers.
+We have reported an investigation of effects of six feature-based semantic variables (number of semantic features, intercorrelational density, number of near semantic neighbours, semantic similarity, typicality, and distinctiveness) on the picture naming performance of a large group of young English speakers.
 We found that number of semantic features was the most important predictor of naming accuracy and, to a lesser extent, of naming latency, with further effects of intercorrelational density and distinctiveness.
 These semantic variables should therefore be considered in further research.